stanleywuu/myblog/pages/blogs/is-this-overkill/item.md

 Little did I know this was always achievable.

 All you need is a little linux magic...
 On the other hand, you probably CAN do this on Windows.

-Now the Demo is over, time to fix my FTP script so it actually uploads to the correct directory